Los Errantes: Legislative reforms

 On 16 February, the government annulled the extradition order and moved for the Senate's bill on extradition law to be voted on by the Chamber of Deputies, with the new provision that it be applied retroactively.
 The Argentine ambassador responded by pressuring the Foreign Affairs Ministry to continue with the extradition, promising that the Argentine government would only prosecute them for common law offenses and would not deport them to Spain.
 But the French government held off until the new law on extraditions was ratified, so the case would be passed to the Court of Cassation.
 On 28 February, the Chamber of Deputies ratified the extradition law without any debate and the case of Los Errantes was forwarded to the Court of Cassation.
 A few days before the hearing was due to take place, French police reported that they had uncovered a plot to break the anarchists out of detention.
 Le Libertaire immediately denounced the allegations as an attempt by police to influence the court case.

 On 27 April, the French government finally told the Argentine ambassador that they would hand the Spaniards over to his government.
-He immediately requested that the Argentine Navy dispatch the Bahía Blanca (ship)|Bahía Blanca to Le Havre, where it would pick up Los Errantes.
+He requested that the Argentine Navy dispatch the Bahía Blanca (ship)|Bahía Blanca to Le Havre, where it would pick up Los Errantes.
 According to French law, Argentina would then have a grace period of four weeks to take possession of the anarchists; if they had not done so by 27 May, the extradition would be revoked.
-La Antorcha quickly reacted the news with denunciations, describing Argentina as an "immensely stupid country, without moral conscience, without even the most basic attribute or sense of justice".
-On the other hand, anarchists of the Social Prisoner Support Committee issued a challenge to the Alvear administration, announcing that they would defend the three Spaniards from the moment they arrived in Argentina.
+La Antorcha responded by denouncing the Argentine government as an immoral and unjust institution.
+Anarchists of the Social Prisoner Support Committee issued a challenge to the Alvear administration, announcing that they would defend the three Spaniards from the moment they arrived in Argentina.
 International Red Aid also attempted to extend its support to Los Errantes, but it was criticised by Argentine anarchists due to its lack of support for anarchist political prisoners in the Soviet Union.
 Meanwhile, Louis Lecoin installed himself in the Palais Bourbon, where he constantly collected signatures from deputies, attempting to gain a majority to declare against the extradition.